aemc/bitcoin-testnet3/README.md

 ### Running
 1. Run ```$ npm start``` on the cli within the root of the project folder.
 2. Open your browser and navigate to ```localhost:3000``` to see the app running.

+Note: Due to rate limits on the API (for free tier), the endpoints may not work temporarily.
+Give it a few minutes before using the application again.

 ### To-Do List